eric-hedengren/curseforge-project-analytics/README.md

 ### 2. Python Packages

 Additionally, you may have to install the [pandas](Mod%20Name/Analytics.py#L1) and [matplotlib](Mod%20Name/Analytics.py#L2) packages if you haven't before (if you don't know what these are, you probably haven't) so run the [InstallPythonPackages.bat](Mod%20Name/Run/InstallPythonPackages.bat) file and it will install them for you.
-This is only required once for each new computer, and once you install them with no errors, you can delete that file.
+You need python installed for that file to run.
+These first 2 steps are only required once for each new computer.
 If you know you have previously installed these packages, skip this step.

 ### 3. Execute Graph Generator